 Middle Chipola 1996: Essential tracts are Land (acquired), Trammell (impasse), and Florida Public Utilities Co. (acquired).
 Waddell's Mill Pond: Essential tracts are Waddell Plantation ownership and smaller archaeologically significant parcels west and adjacent to Waddell Plantation.
 On October 30, 1996, LAMAC adopted criteria for establishing a Less-Than-Fee acquisition category: 1) resource value of the project/tract can be adequately protected through a less-than-fee instrument; 2) seller is willing to accept a less-than-fee-simple instrument and LAMAC has determined that the project's or site's acquisition objectives can be met by acquiring a less-than-fee interest; and 3) manager is willing to oversee a less-than-fee-simple instrument.
 In 1996, the Council combined the Middle Chipola project with the Waddell's Mill Pond project and added 170 acres to the Middle Chipola boundary.
 On 12/5/1996, the Council transferred the Rex Lumber/McRae (impasse), Trammell, Myers, Manor, Myrick and Waddell Plantation ownerships (3,633 acres) to the Less-Than- Fee category.
-None of the less-thanfee parcels have been acquired.
+None of the less-than-fee parcels have been acquired.

 On February 11, 1999, the Council added 5 acres.
 The addition includes two entrances to the Hollow Ridge Cave system and is adjacent to other public land.
-On June 6, 2002 the Council combined the Less-Than-Fee Middle Chipola project with the Full Fee Middle Chipola project, and moved both projects to Group A. In2002, the project had a combined, historic, estimated tax assessed value of \$5,788,661.
-In 2005, ARC moved the project to the Group B list.
+On June 6, 2002 the Council combined the Less-Than-Fee Middle Chipola project with the Full Fee Middle Chipola project, and moved both projects to Group A. In 2005, ARC moved the project to the Group B list.

-On December 9, 2011 the Council placed the Middle Chipola River project in the Partnerships and Regional Incentives category.
+On December 9, 2011, ARC placed the Middle Chipola River project in the Partnerships and Regional Incentives category.

-On October 20, 2017 ARC amended the boundary of the project near US Highway 90, adding 6 acres, placing a single-ownership parcel near a popular access to the river completely within the boundary for future acquisition.
+On October 20, 2017, ARC amended the boundary of the project near US Highway 90, adding 6 acres, placing a single-ownership parcel near a popular access to the river completely within the boundary for future acquisition.

-On August 24, 2018 ARC members voted to add four parcels, totaling 156 acres in Jackson County (81.2 acres, 23 acres, 32.5 acres and 19.5 acres), to the project.
+On August 24, 2018, ARC members voted to add four parcels totaling 156 acres in Jackson County (81.2 acres, 23 acres, 32.5 acres and 19.5 acres), to the project.
 This surrounds the Peacock Bridge boat ramp.
 FNAI reports that this addition contributes to Ecological Greenways, Strategic Habitat Conservation Areas, Natural Floodplain Function, Surface Water Protection, and Aquifer Recharge.
-At least half (85 percent) contributes to FNAI Habitat Conservation Priorities and Sustainable Forestry.
+More than half 85 percent contributes to FNAI Habitat Conservation Priorities and Sustainable Forestry.